 The quickest way to get a background check is not the best way.
 It is best to request employment background checks from a FCRA compliant employment screening company, such as GoodHire.
 There are many different companies that offer pre-employment background checks.
 Reputable background screening companies will take you through the process of requesting a background check step-by-step to make sure that you as an employer are following regulations.

 Instantaneous or free background checks are not reliable.
-A good, reliable background check from an FCRA compliant screening service can cost from $20-100 for one report depending on the amount of information that is requested.
-Some background check companies will offer discounts for background reports bought in volume.
+A reliable background check from an FCRA-compliant screening service can cost from $20-100 for one report depending on the amount of information requested.
+Some background check companies offer discounts for multiple background reports.

-Background checks that are free usually report information that is incomplete or inaccurate.
-Free background checks are not comprehensive and require you to look in several different places for the information that you want.
+Free background checks usually provide incomplete or inaccurate information.
+The searches are not comprehensive and require you to look in several different places for pertinent information.

 However, there is a free service that offers self background checks so that you can make sure that the information that shows up in your background report is correct.

-The U.S. Citizenship and Immigration Services (USCIS) offers Self Check, a free background check service.
+The Department of Homeland Security and the U.S. Citizenship and Immigration Services (USCIS) offers Self Check through E-Verify, a free background check service.
 This tool helps you ensure that your background report will not prevent you from a potential job opportunity.

 Under the FCRA, every person is also entitled to one free credit report every year.
-It is extremely important to check your yearly credit report and your credit score regularly.
+It is imperative to review your yearly credit report and credit score regularly.
 Changes in your credit report or score could mean that your identity has been stolen.

-A criminal rap sheet is not public record and requires permission to access.
-Consumer reports, medical records, military service, and certain educational records are all confidential.
+A criminal rap sheet is not a public record and requires permission to access.
+Consumer reports, medical records, military service, and most educational records are all confidential.

 Background checks can also provide information taken via social media.
-Employers will often check candidates social media as a first step in the screening process.
-It’s important to note that employers conducting their own investigation into social media do not fall under the FCRA.
+Employers will often check a candidate's social media as a first step in the screening process.
+It's important to note that employers investigating a candidate's social media accounts do not fall under the FCRA.
 Be careful what you put online and avoid uploading information that could hurt your chances with a future employer.